Battle of Italeni: The battle

 The group of fifteen struggled back towards the neck, constantly fighting.
 A rocky ridge briefly split their group in two with Uys now wedged between the brothers Moolman.
 The left horn now blocked any further advance and the Voortrekkers were forced to shoot a passage through the wall of Impis.
 The Malan brothers were killed here, before they were able to reach the crest of the neck.
 On the other side of the neck is the rocky downhill towards the Reed creek.
 Pieter Nel fell from his stumbling horse on the downhill and was killed before he could regain his horse, held by WG Nel.
 Uys and the Moolmans slowly travelled towards the creek where Uys fainted again.
 He was revived and helped across the creek.
 Here he fell from his horse for a final time and succumbed to his wounds.
 According to WG Nel and Louis Nel his son Dirkie was killed on the hill-side (northern) of the Reed creek.

 Other reports, such as Boshof in Annals of Natal, avers that Dirkie Uys rushed about 100m back to where his father succumbed, and fought and died here alongside his stricken father.

 The rest of the Uys commando fought bitterly and was hemmed in by the left horn coming from the neck and the right horn who was lurking in the Nzololo stream.
 Some Voortrekkers, such as Dawid Malan snr, Louis Nel and Theunis Nel were killed in fierce hand-to-hand combat in the area of the donga, just above the rockface in the Nzololo stream.

 The rockwall on the bottom right hindered the flight of the Voortrekkers.
 Thereafter they were hemmed in by the high walls of the donga.
-Three Voortrekkers died here in hand tot hand fighting.
+Three Voortrekkers died here in hand to hand fighting.

 The part of Uys' commando that remained behind (under the command of Field Cornet Potgieter), were surrounded and had to fight their way out.
 They raced along the eastern side of the Nzololo stream until they passed the first hill on their right and crossed the stream ascending towards the rim of the basin where they met up with Potgieter's men.

 Due to the outcome of the battle, the Voortrekker forces involved in the fighting subsequently became known as the Vlugkommando (Flight Commando).